pranigopu/pranigopu.github.io/docs/observability/otel.md

 >   - Spell-checking
 >   - Subsystems to manage image and video searches

-To fundamental requirements for Dapper to address its motivating problem:
+2 fundamental requirements for Dapper to address its motivating problem:

 1. Ubiquitous deployment
   > The usefulness of tracing depends on all parts of the system being monitored.